 Crypto market crisis: FTX on the verge of bankruptcy

-Today marks one of the darkest days in crypto history as FTX, one of the world’s most prominent and trusted cryptocurrency exchanges, is pushed towards bankruptcy.
+Today marks one of the darkest days in crypto history as FTX, one of the world’s most prominent and trusted cryptocurrency exchanges, is pushed toward bankruptcy.

-Problems for FTX began to surface after a balance sheet for its sibling company, Alameda Research, showed that much of its US$14 billion (£12.1 billion) in assets were held in the FTX native token, FTT.
+Problems for FTX began to surface after a balance sheet for its sibling company, Alemeda Research, showed that much of its $14 billion in assets were held in the FTX native token, FTT.

 This raised questions about the company’s risk exposure and the use of customer assets.

-In response to the leaked balance sheet, Binance CEO Changpeng Zhao (CZ) announced that his company would liquidate all FTT holdings, which are approximately worth US$2.1 billion.
+In response to the leaked balance sheet, Binance CEO CZ announced that his company would liquidate all FTT holdings — approximately $2.1 billion worth.

 As part of Binance’s exit from FTX equity last year, Binance received roughly $2.1 billion USD equivalent in cash (BUSD and FTT).
 Due to recent revelations that have came to light, we have decided to liquidate any remaining FTT on our books.
 1/4